NT LIFE is the Recovery College for the borough of North Tyneside…

-Recovery Colleges offer educational courses about mental health and recovery which are designed to increase students’ knowledge and skills and to help them feel more confident in self-management of their own mental health and well-being.
+Recovery Colleges offers educational courses about mental health and recovery, which are designed to increase students’ knowledge and skills and to help them feel more confident in the self-management of their own health and wellbeing.

 Delivered in a safe and friendly community setting, courses and workshops are co-produced and designed by individuals who have lived experience of challenges with their own mental health, and who want to pass on their LIFE learning, skills and knowledge to help others.
 Read on to find out how to get involved!

 Become a student of NT LIFE

 NT LIFE Recovery College offers workshops, courses and activities which are all aimed at the self-management of positive mental health and wellbeing, and at sharing Learning Insights From Everyone.